Chapter 2 : Year 1: The Final Journey

-Ron threw himself on his bed and looked up at the ceiling.
+Once they had made it all the way up to the top floor, Ron threw himself on his bed and looked up at the ceiling.
 The wooden planks were skew, and here and there one had been placed across the others - it was Mr Weasley's way of fixing holes in the ceiling.

 "Did you ever think we'd get this far?"
 Ron asked Harry, who had taken a similar position, only on his own bed.